BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher_roadmap.md

 The current SOLIDWORKS add-in reserves interface locations for the following features.
 Their commands or settings pages are placeholders and are not available for production workflows.

 - [Translate](pdmpublishersolidworks_translate.md) is intended to translate properties, feature names, and other SOLIDWORKS document text.
-- [ERP Sync](pdmpublishersolidworks_erp-sync.md) is intended to synchronize selected SOLIDWORKS and PDM information with ERP systems.
+- [ERP Sync](pdmpublishersolidworks_erp-sync.md) is now available in the SOLIDWORKS add-in for connector-based item, property, part-number, and BOM synchronization.
 - [Publisher Macros](pdmpublishersolidworks_publisher-macros.md) is intended to schedule PDMPublisher publishing jobs.
 It is separate from the macro hook available in Save As New.